Alvancho88/Jarkom-Modul-1-IUP1-2021/README.md

 RETR		Retrieve a copy of the file

+STOR		Accept the data and to store the data as a file at the server site

 # Question 9
 **From the packets going to FTP, there are indications of storing some files.
 One of them is a file containing confidential data with the name "secret.zip".
 Save and open the file!**